nobleschools/google-as-template/README.md

 1. Yaml template defining the project
 2. Helper scripts to clone/push apps scripts locally for source control
-3. Integration with logging and pytest
+3. Integration with logging (local and/or a remote service) and pytest
 4. Standard API functions and AppsScripts designed for spreadsheet projects

 ---